 NOTE FOR 4.5.3.2 (below): This is a new requirement, not in the Mining Standard.
-But it is increasingly an expectation in the mining sector.
-We have applied it to Pre-Permitting, Permitting and Construction stages.
+But it is increasingly an expectation in the mining sector.234 We have applied it during the Pre-Permitting, Permitting and Construction stages.